Wanting to know where you can find the best boba in Melbourne? We’ve got a sippable selection of the tastiest bubble tea shops!

 But, with new bubble tea stores setting up shop almost weekly, each experimenting with the tried-and-true bubble tea formula, it can be a choice overload.
 New flavours like panna cotta, salted egg and charcoal bamboo only make it harder for even bubble tea enthusiasts.

 This list will cut through the clutter and give you only the very best that Melbourne’s bubble tea scene has to offer.
-So go and slurp down the top 10 bubble tea shops in Melbourne of 2021!
+So go and slurp down the top nine best bubble tea shops in Melbourne of 2023!

 Better yet, if you’re looking to make bubble tea at home, try a Bubble Tea Club kit – home delivered and available in a variety of great tea flavours!